"" 8 Significant Facts about Subclinical Hypothyroidism in Pregnancy - Health and Fitness Informatics

 Pregnancy in subclinical hypothyroidism

-may be associated with adverse outcomes:
+may be associated with adverse outcomes

-1. Does subclinical hypothyroidism affect pregnancy?
+1. Does subclinical hypothyroidism

 There is conflicting and inconsistent data available associated with subclinical hypothyroidism to adverse pregnancy results.